 Owing to the international scope of our operations, fluctuations in exchange rates, particularly between the pound sterling and the U.S. dollar, may adversely affect us.
-Since the vote of a majority of the eligible members of the electorate in the United Kingdom to withdraw from the European Union in a national referendum held on June 23, 2016, referred to as "BREXIT," there has been a significant increase in the volatility of the exchange rate between the pound sterling and the U.S. dollar.
 Although we are based in the United Kingdom, we source our active pharmaceutical ingredient, or API, and other raw materials and our research and development, manufacturing, consulting and other services worldwide, including from the United States, the European Union and India.
 Any weakening of the pound sterling against the currencies of such other jurisdictions makes the purchase of such goods and services more expensive for us.
 Further, potential future revenue may be derived from abroad, particularly from the United States.
 As a result, our business and the price of our ADSs may be affected by fluctuations in foreign exchange rates not only between the pound sterling and the U.S. dollar, but also the currencies of other countries, which may have a significant impact on our results of operations and cash flows from period to period.
 Currently, we do not have any exchange rate hedging arrangements in place.

-Our business may be negatively impacted by changes in the applicable regulatory regime and BREXIT.
+Our business may be negatively impacted by changes in the applicable regulatory regime.

 We may face new regulatory costs and challenges that could have an adverse effect on our operations.
 The regulatory framework applicable to our operations and the development of our product candidates can change at any time as a result of political decisions.
 Any changes to the regulatory framework could have a material impact on our plans and development strategy, including our supply of investigational medicinal products.
-Furthermore, BREXIT and any other significant European political changes could result in disruption that could in turn delay the approval of new medicines at the European Medicines Agency.
-However, at this stage, we do not anticipate a significant change in the legal framework in the U.K. (or the European Union) as a result of BREXIT.
+Furthermore, the withdrawal of the United Kingdom from the European Union and any other significant European political changes could result in disruption that could in turn delay the approval of new medicines at the European Medicines Agency.